 In cases where UPDD test shows touch is OK but there is no touch cursor movement or gesture support outside of test it is likely to be an issue with permission.
 In this case remove and add UPDD Command (or UPDD Gestures) from the Security dialog as per these instructions and it should start working as expected.

 All being well you will then see the installation complete dialog:

 Once the driver is loaded it will check to see if the UPDD kernel extension is registered correctly (for 10.13 you must have given permission for the kernel extensions to load).
 The driver will issue a notification if the kext is loaded but not registered:

 If this is seen you need to open up Security & Privacy system dialog and allow the 'Touch-Base' software or, if permission has already been granted, follow the troubleshooting instructions here.

 Following install the touch screen should be working and the point of touch activated under the stylus.
-If the touch is working but the point of touch is not calibrated then invoke the configure procedure.
+If the touch is working but the point of touch is not calibrated or controlling the wrong screen then invoke the configure procedure.